Evaluating a Methodology for Increasing AI Transparency: A Case Study: Results

-FS team members noted how the methodology provided specific benefits over their previous documentation practices.
+FS team members noted how the documentation process provided specific benefits over their previous documentation practices.
 Table \ref{tbl:methodology-useful} summarizes the questions about specific benefits that we asked about and participants' responses.
-All FS team members agreed that the FactSheets methodology would likely enhance documentation consistency, primarily by consolidating what was previously scattered in multiple documents into a single place.
+All FS team members agreed that the process would likely enhance documentation consistency, primarily by consolidating what was previously scattered in multiple documents into a single place.
 T5-B summarized, \say{We'll be able to consolidate in ways that make sense so that there's one place for facts, rather than, lots of places to keep things up to date.}

 T5-B and T6-D described how completing the FactSheet template had caused them to reflect on the usefulness of what they were writing in the FactSheet fields.
 T5-B described how a consumer need for making the problem description reusable encouraged conciseness.
 He said, \say{One of the best (consumer) feedbacks that we received was in the way we tried to condense the problem description in the FactSheet so that they could copy and paste it to engage with customers}.